bee7er/Entrago/README.md

 Landing page should be the Address Book, Book List page, see accompanying image

 Use navigation links to explore the address book.

+The database is MySQL and an export is included: addbook.sql.